carpentries/sandpaper/inst/workflows/README.md

 #### Caching

-This workflow has two caches; one cache is for the lesson infrastructure and the other is for the the lesson dependencies if the lesson contains rendered content.
+This workflow has two caches; one cache is for the lesson infrastructure and the other is for the lesson dependencies if the lesson contains rendered content.
 These caches are invalidated by new versions of the infrastructure and the `renv.lock` file, respectively.
 If there is a problem with the cache, manual invaliation is necessary.
-You will need maintain access to the repository and you can either go to the actions tab and [click on the caches button to find and invalidate the failing cache](https://github.blog/changelog/2022-10-20-manage-caches-in-your-actions-workflows-from-web-interface/) or by setting the `CACHE_VERSION` secret to the current date (which will invalidate all of the caches).
+You will need maintain access to the repository and you can either go to the actions tab and [click on the caches button to find and invalidate the failing cache](https://github.blog/changelog/2022-10-20-manage-caches-in-your-actions-workflows-from-web-interface/) or by setting the `CACHE_VERSION` secret to the current date (which will invalidate all the caches).

 ## Updates